Migdalin/DataCleaningProject/CodeBook.md

 	* Originally, we converted the column names to all lowercase letters, but this rendered them much more difficult to read, so this step was later abandoned in favor of camel casing.
 	* Similarly, we made an attempt to expand various abbreviations used in the original column names.
 However, this resulted in inordinately long and unwieldy column names.
 As a result, we left the abbreviations alone.
 * The X_, y_, and subject_ files were concatenated, first for the test data, then for the training data.
 The column name for the y_ data was changed to "activity," and for the subject_ data was changed to "subject."
 Finally, the resulting combined data were merged into a single dataset.
 * The GetMeanAndStdMeasurements() metod from the run_analysis.R file retrieves only those columns containing the strings "std" or "mean"; that is, those columns containing standard deviation and mean measurements.
-This data was not persisted, but can be accessed by running that method, passing it the merged dataset returned by the GetSingleMergedDataset() method.
-* Descriptive activity names were applied to the merged dataset, by reading in the "activity_labels.txt" file, and using the names from the $V2 column, minus any non-alphanumeric characters, in place of the activity ID values.
+* Descriptive activity names were applied to the filtered dataset from the previous step, by reading in the "activity_labels.txt" file, and using the names from the $V2 column, minus any non-alphanumeric characters, in place of the activity ID values.
 * An independent tidy dataset was created, containing the average values for each measurement, grouped by activity and subject.
-This dataset was then written out to "tidyData.rTableData."
+This dataset was then written out to "tidyData.txt" using the row.names=FALSE, as directed.
 	* Our approach made use of the "melt" and "dcast" methods from the reshape2 package, varying first by activity and then by subject.